sumn2u/frontend-roadmap-2022/README.md

  - Next.js is an open-source development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
  - Redux is a light weighted State Management Tool that helps the components in our React App to communicate with each other.
+ - Flux is an architectural pattern proposed by Facebook for building SPAs.
+It suggests to split the application into `Stores`, `Dispatcher`, `Views` and `Action / Action Creators` parts.
+ - Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.
+ - React Router is a great way to build single-page applications as it prevents a page refresh every time a link is clicked.

  ## Testing